Other Sunday and Holy Day Readings

 Overconfidence Can Lead to a Failure to Repent

-they drank from the spiritual rock that followed them and the rock was the
+from the spiritual rock that followed them and the rock was the Christ.
+5 Yet

-St. Paul warns the self-assured and proud Christians of the church at Corinth that they should learn from events in the history of Israel in the Old Testament.
-He uses the example of the Exodus out of Egypt and the wilderness journey to the Promised Land, recalling the many works of God the Israelites witnessed:
+St. Paul warns the self-assured and proud Christians at Corinth that they should learn from events in the history of Israel in the Old Testament.
+He uses the example of the exodus (departure) out of Egypt and the wilderness journey to the Promised Land, recalling the many works of God the Israelites witnessed:

 St. Paul interprets the miracle of the Cloud and the Red Sea in verse 1 as symbolizing two aspects of Christian Baptism: the Holy Spirit and the water (Jn 3:3, 5).
 Paul calls the manna and the water from the rock "supernatural" food and drink because they are symbols of the Eucharist (Jn 6:48-51).
 Then he makes a shocking announcement when he declares that the "rock" that followed them and gave the water was Christ!
 In the Old Testament, "rock" was sometimes used as a title for Yahweh (Dt 32:4, 15, 18; 2 Sam 22:32; 23:3; Is 17:10; etc.).
 As he does in Romans 9:33, 10:11-13, and Ephesians 4:8, St. Paul applies the title "rock" to Jesus Christ, signifying the prerogative of Yahweh to Jesus and pointing to His divinity.
 By writing that the rock who is Christ "followed them," Paul claims that the pre-Incarnate Christ was active in the Exodus liberation and redemption that prefigures Christ liberating and redeeming humanity in the exodus out of sin and death that He accomplished in His death and resurrection.

-During the journey, God protected the children of Israel and worked miracles on their behalf (verses 1-4), but despite the many examples of God's loving care, the members of the Exodus generation were rebellious and ungrateful.
-God judged the covenant failure of the first generation of the Exodus, except for faithful Joshua and Caleb, and they died in the wilderness, never making it to the Promised Land (Num 13:29-30; 26:65).
+During the journey, God protected the children of Israel and worked miracles on their behalf (verses 1-4).
+Still, despite the many examples of God's loving care, the members of the Exodus generation were rebellious and ungrateful.
+God judged the covenant failure of the first generation of the Exodus, except for faithful Joshua and Caleb.
+All the others died in the wilderness, never making it to the Promised Land (Num 13:29-30; 26:65).

 Luke 13:1-9 ~ A Call to Repentance and the Parable of the